Best Flood Barriers for Disasters & Emergencies

 *Price at time of publishing; check for price changes or sales.

-Quick Dam is the biggest name in flood protection with products ranging from door barriers all the way up to total home solutions.
-This little absorbent pig can be found in most hardware stores and online making them convenient to pick up.
+Quick Dam is the biggest name in flood protection, with products ranging from door barriers all the way up to total home solutions.
+This little absorbent pig can be found in most hardware stores and online, making them convenient to pick up.

-• 3.5″ high, stackable in 1:3 ratio
+- Height: 3.5″, stackable in a 1:3 ratio

-• Absorbs water to self-activate
+- Fill: Absorbs water to self-activate

 Best Sandbags

-Inexpensive, Reusable, and Proven
+Thick, Reusable, and Proven

 Sandbags have been the go-to for flood prevention for years, and these bags are simply the best bang for your buck.